xalaida/laravel-nuxt-docker/README.md

 It will install a Laravel app along with [Octane](https://laravel.com/docs/octane) package and [Breeze](https://laravel.com/docs/starter-kits#breeze-and-next) API scaffolding.

-Next, you can run the API app.
+Now, you can start the API app.

 ### Usage